-Matthew Astley, joint head of the Harrison Drury sports law team, and Chloe Harrison, of the employment & regulatory team, consider the recent decision of an independent tribunal to impose a two-point deduction on reigning Super League champions Wigan Warriors.
+Matthew Astley, joint head of the Harrison Drury sports law team, considers the recent decision of an independent tribunal to impose a two-point deduction on reigning Super League champions Wigan Warriors.

 In January, news broke that Wigan Warriors would kick off the 2019 season on minus two points for breach of the Rugby Football League’s Salary Cap Regulations.
 In 2017 the Warriors exceeded the applicable salary cap by £14,700.

 What is a salary cap?

 In professional sport a salary cap is a rule which limits the amount of money that a team can spend on its players.
 It can limit the total spend per player or per team or, in some cases, both.

 A number of sports governing bodies impose salary caps, for a variety of reasons.
 The RFL’s core objectives in utilising salary caps are stated to include:

 - Ensuring that competitions remain competitive by preventing clubs with greater financial resources from dominating and by ensuring a balanced spread of players among clubs;

 - Preventing clubs from trading beyond their means and/or entering into damaging and unsustainable financial arrangements; and

 - Protecting the welfare and interests of all players.